open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/automatic.md

 Here are a few things to check for:

-- **Is the auto-instrumentation for the right language?** For example, when instrumenting a Python application, make sure that the annotaton doesn't incorrectly say `instrumentation.opentelemetry.io/inject-java: "true"` instead.
+- **Is the auto-instrumentation for the right language?** For example, when instrumenting a Python application, make sure that the annotation doesn't incorrectly say `instrumentation.opentelemetry.io/inject-java: "true"` instead.
 - **Is the auto-instrumentation annotation in the correct location?** When